michaelcale/books/books/go/0250-file-io/060-io-interfaces.md

 }
 ```

-`io.Writer` is for writing to a sequential streawm of bytes.
+`io.Writer` is for writing to a sequential stream of bytes.

 `Write` writes bytes in `p` and returns number of written bytes and an error.